portyu9/qa-automation-java-restassured/README.md

 # QA Automation: Java RestAssured Sample

 I created this repository to demonstrate a production‑grade API and database test automation framework in Java.
 This project uses modern libraries such as **RestAssured** for HTTP assertions, **Testcontainers** for spinning up disposable PostgreSQL databases during integration tests, and **WireMock** for mocking external services.
-The test suite targets a real public API (JSONPlaceholder) and includes examples of contract validation, service‑layer tests and data persistence checks.
+The test suite targets a real public API (JSONPlaceholder) and includes examples of contract validation, service‑layer tests and data persistence checks with GitHub Actions CI.

 ## Features